ZhiweiZhang97/ARSJointModel/README.md

 # ARSJoint
 This is the implementation of EMNLP2021 paper Abstract, Rationale, Stance: A Joint Model for Scientific Claim Verification.
-We utilize the [SciFact benchmark dataset](https://github.com/allenai/scifact)
+We verify our approach based on the [SciFact benchmark dataset](https://github.com/allenai/scifact)
 ##

 <!-- Due to the rapid growth in scientific literature, it is difficult for scientists to stay up-to-date on the latest findings.
 This challenge is especially acute during pandemics due to the risk of making decisions based on outdated or incomplete information.
 There is a need for AI systems that can help scientists with information overload and support scientific fact checking and evidence synthesis.